ElliotRedhead/IntroductionToICP-MS/README.md

 - Under "Source" click the drop-down that is set to "None" and select "Master Branch".
 - The link to the website is now displayed under the "Github Pages" section.

+At the time of submission, both the deployed and development versions of this project were identical.

 ## Run this Project Locally:

 1. Open [the repository](https://github.com/ElliotRedhead/Introduction-to-ICP-MS) in GitHub